just2jays/grateful-ipsum/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Styles

+This project takes extensive advantage of the [Tailwind CSS](https://tailwindcss.com/) styling utils.

+Please see the documentation there for a better understanding of how it works before jumping into this project!

 ## Learn More

 To learn more about Next.js, take a look at the following resources: